gdineshkumar97/gdineshkumar97/README.md

-- 👋 Hi, I’m @gdineshkumar97
+- 👋 Hi, I’m Dineshkumar G
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data science company
-- 📫 How to reach me ...
+- 📫 How to reach me gdineshkumar006@gmail.com

 <!---
 gdineshkumar97/gdineshkumar97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.